Texas Department of Aging and Disability Services

 - the location to which the resident is transferred or discharged;

-- a statement that the resident has the right to appeal the action as outlined in DHS's Fair Hearings, Fraud, and Civil Rights Handbook by requesting a hearing through the Medicaid eligibility worker at the local DHS office within 10 days;
+- a statement that the resident has the right to appeal the action as outlined in HHSC's Fair Hearings, Fraud, and Civil Rights Handbook by requesting a hearing through the Medicaid eligibility worker at the local DADS office within 10 days;

-- the name, address, and telephone number of the regional representative of the Office of the State Long Term Care Ombudsman, Texas Department on Aging, and of the toll-free number of the Texas Long Term Care Ombudsman, 1-800-252-2412;
+- the name, address, and telephone number of the regional representative of the Office of the State Long Term Care Ombudsman, DADS, and of the toll-free number of the Texas Long Term Care Ombudsman, 1-800-252-2412; and

 - Orientation for transfer or discharge.
 A facility must provide sufficient preparation and orientation to residents to ensure safe and orderly transfer or discharge from the facility.